mkolopanis/py21cmwedge/README.md

    A demonstration of how rotation synthesis is handled at the [u,v,w] level with this package

-*  UVF_Uniform_Comparion
+*  UVF_Uniform_Comparison

-   A comparison of how this pacakge and FHD+Eppsilon grid entire arrays in uniform weighting
+   A comparison of how this package and FHD+Eppsilon grid entire arrays in uniform weighting

 # Installation